-65. The enacted SD10 in Plan S2168 intentionally cracks Tarrant County's minority population in order to dismantle the district's status as a performing crossover district for minority voters.
+66. The enacted SD10 in Plan S2168 intentionally cracks Tarrant County's minority population in order to dismantle the district's status as a performing crossover district for minority voters.
 The map below shows, in circles, the minority population that is cleaved from SD10.

-66. SB4 also eliminates Anglo crossover voters from SD10 and replaces them with Anglo voters from seven rural counties who vote almost entirely as a bloc against minority-preferred candidates.
+Anglo voters from seven rural counties who vote almost entirely as a bloc against minority-preferred candidates.
 The maps below show in red circles the Anglo crossover voters from current SD10 who are eliminated from the district by SB4.
 In the areas shown in red, a portion of Anglo voters crossover to support minority-preferred candidates.
 Together, the areas shown in red have a roughly 78% Anglo CVAP, but the Anglo-preferred candidates generally receive vote percentages of 13-17 points below that number (i.e. Anglo-preferred candidates receive about 61-65% of the vote in the areas shown in red).

-67. By contrast, SB4 eliminates these regions with Anglo crossover voters and replaces them (as well as the cleaved minority populations shown in the previous maps) with seven rural counties dominated by Anglo voters who engage in little to no crossover voting.
+68. By contrast, SB4 eliminates these regions with Anglo crossover voters and replaces them (as well as the cleaved minority populations shown in the previous maps) with seven rural counties dominated by Anglo voters who engage in little to no crossover voting.
 The map below shows the enacted version of SD10.
-The seven rural counties added to SD10 have an 80.4% Anglo CVAP, and the Anglo-preferred candidates generally receive vote percentages nearly equal to the Anglo share of CVAP (i.e., Anglo-preferred candidates receive about 78.1-82.7% of the vote in those seven counties).
+The seven rural counties added to SD10 have an 80.4% Anglo CVAP, and the Anglo-preferred candidates generally receive vote percentages nearly equal to the

+Anglo share of CVAP (i.e., Anglo-preferred candidates receive about 78.1-82.7% of the vote in those seven counties).

-68. The map below compares three regions: (1) in green, the area in current SD10 that SB4 retains, (2) in red, the area in current SD10 that SB4 eliminates, and (3) in blue, the new area added to SD10 in SB4.
+69. The map below compares three regions: (1) in green, the area in current SD10 that SB4 retains, (2) in red, the area in current SD10 that SB4 eliminates, and (3) in blue, the new area added to SD10 in SB4.